cavebeat/gandi-live-dns/README.md

 Create the DNS A Records in the GANDI Webinterface which you want to update if your IP changes.

 #### Git Clone or Download the Script
-Download the Script from [GitHub](https://github.com/cavebeat/gandi_live_dns/archive/master.zip) and unzip it.
+Download the Script from here as [zip](https://github.com/cavebeat/gandi_live_dns/archive/master.zip)/[tar.gz](https://github.com/cavebeat/gandi_live_dns/archive/master.tar.gz) and extract it.

-or
+or clone from git

 `git clone https://github.com/cavebeat/gandi_live_dns.git`